 Wikipedia is one of the biggest, oldest and most authoritative websites on the internet which makes Wikipedia backlinks one of the most powerful links on the planet.

-Honestly, it is hard to do a Google search for any term that doesn’t list Wikipedia in the top 10 nowadays.
+It’s hard to do a Google search for any term that doesn’t list Wikipedia in the top 10.

 But are Wikipedia backlinks still as effective today as they used to be?